freedomcombination/fc-projects/packages/config-payload/src/blocks/step-by-step-block-guide.md

 ## Example: Container Block

-If your component needs to include other blocks, check the example in `blocks/Container`.
+If your component needs to include other blocks, check the example in `packages\config-payload\src\blocks\Container`.

 ---